 Since 2012, eCommerce fraud in the UK has doubled.
 So new legislation is being introduced to make transacting online safer and more secure.

 That’s where Strong Customer Authentication (or SCA) comes in.
 Put simply, SCA will require an individual to use an additional authentication step to verify online payments or to login to their accounts online.
-This new step is an addition to the current single authentication layer in place today.
 It means that online payments and account servicing will be more secure than just using a single element, such as a simple password authentication.

 Current authentication practices are based on 3D Secure (3DS), which stands for three-domain secure.
 3DS v1 is the password protection that you encounter when completing an online transaction.
 In response to PSD2 and changes to mobile and app environment, 3DS v2 was introduced and it involves being redirected to a new page where you must input a code.
 In other words, it is information to authenticate yourself.